OSUrobotics/infrastructure-packages/README.md

     ```console
     docker ps
     ```
+4. If the docker container gets stopped for any reason, you can start it again with:
+    ```console
+    docker start infra_env
+    ```
     Attach the container to a desired terminal: (or use your favorite docker extension, like [visual studio codes'](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) to access the container)
     ```console
     docker attach infra_env
     ```
-4. Inside of the container, source the ROS workspace:
+5. Inside of the container, source the ROS workspace:
     ```console
     cd ~/infrastructure_ws/
     source devel/setup.bash